microsoft/language-server-protocol/_specifications/specification-3-16.md

 }
 ```

-The following table lists the well known engine values
+The following table lists the well known engine values.
+Please note that the table should be driven by the community which integrates LSP into existing client.
+It is not the goal of the spec to list all available regulare expression engines.

 Engine | version | Documentation
 ------- | ------- | -------------